Old woman smiling while looking at her tablet

 A late enrollment penalty typically results in significant fees.
 You may need to pay an extra 10% for Part B monthly premiums and an additional 12% for Part D prescription drug plan monthly premiums.

 Furthermore, you may not qualify for the Special Enrollment Period.
-In these instances, you will need to sign up during the General Enrollment Period.
+In these instances, you must sign up during the General Enrollment Period.
 This occurs from January 1st to March 31st.

-By remaining proactive about your health coverage, you may avoid these harmful consequences.
-And as it relates to retiree health coverage, consider speaking to your benefits administrator.
+You may avoid these harmful consequences by remaining proactive about your health coverage.
+Regarding retiree health coverage, consider speaking to your benefits administrator.

 Frequently Asked Questions